 “He’s dictating beyond his authority,” she said.

-Barton said Obama is leading America down a slippery slope away from a constitutional democracy toward an imperial dictatorship and the people of America should be aware.
+Barton said Obama is leading America down a slippery slope away from a constitutional democracy toward an imperial dictatorship and the people of America should be aware because Best cool auto darkening welding helmet reviews.
 She said murdering millions of Jews, gypsies and gays wasn’t the only thing that happened in Nazi Germany, and America under Obama is looking a lot like the early days of Germany under Hitler.

 “It’s not just the death camps.
 (Hitler) started in the communities, with national health care and gun control.
 You better read your history.
 Germany started with national health care and gun control before any of that other stuff happened.
 And Hitler was elected by a majority of people,” she said.